ERBringHorvath/SeqForge/README.md

 **Example usage:** <br />
 `multiblast extract -d /path/to/results/files -f /path/to/reference/FASTA/files -T 8 -e 2e-5 -o sequences.fa`

+`multiblast extract` will generate a multi-FASTA file of all sequences identified by `multiblast queryP`/`query` based on the default or user-defined e-value cutoff.

 # Citations

 Cite multiBLAST: <br />